MemeStash-2021/Memestash-PWA/README.md

 ### Firebase
 You can also access the app online at [Firebase](https://memestash-pwa.web.app/search.html).
 Note that this uses the Laravel back-end, which doesn't haven't support for Push notifications
-> It could be that the dynamic resources are immediately shown.
+> It could be that the dynamic resources aren't immediately shown.
 This is because the back-end is asleep and needs time to be
 > reactivated.
 ## App
 All the files of the PWA are located in `/public` directory